frnsys/doma.play/readme.md

 - Add in maintenance costs, which affect the attractiveness of a unit.
 Landlords decide how much to invest into maintenance, by estimating return for each dollar spend on maintenance (some maybe learn a linear model of appeal of unit $u$, $l_u$, relationship to $r_u$).
 - Add in migration (people moving to/from the city)
 - Demolition/construction of new buildings

+---

+Player experience

+- What are the main things the player spends time doing?
+    - Searching for apartments
+    - Commuting to/from work
+    - Working
+- Player resources
+    - Performance at work is affected by how much energy they have when they arrive at work
+    - Their energy is recharged when they return home, based on the desirability of their apartment and neighborhood?
+    - After work, players can decide to go see friends, which can give them an additional energy boost.
+But if their friends' energies are also low (e.g. because their work/life situations are also exhausting), then it results in an energy penalty
+        - Maybe there can be a menu of activities here, e.g. going out to a bar is more likely to have an energy boost but costs money
+    - Energy recharges over weekends
+- Random events
+    - When players commute to work, there is some probability that something goes wrong during their commute.
+This will delay them and penalize their performance at work, which, if it gets bad enough, can them fired (with some probability).
+        - Players can expend money to get to work on time (e.g. take a taxi)
+        - Players can find an alternative public route (saves money, burns energy)
+        - Probability of subway failure can also be related to neighborhood desirability? a function of how much money is leaving that neighborhood?
+        - Probability of something going wrong can also be a function of how long your commute is.
+E.g. if you're very far from a subway, something can go wrong during your walk to the station.
+Or if you have to take many transfers, something could go wrong at each of them, etc.
+    - Random events can also occur at home, e.g. rat infestation, bed bugs, burst pipe, etc...probability of these are affected by maintenance level of apartment
+    - There can also be more general random life events, like a family member falls ill (which, while active, could be a persistent penalty to energy)
+- Scripted events
+    - We can program specific/special events to occur
+        - For example, after some time the player learns about Doma